Linda E. Johnson, President and CEO

 - Amadu Wagie, Vice President, Finance

-- John McEnrue, Vice President Capital Planning & Facilities Management
+- Philip Heller, Vice President Capital Planning & Facilities Management

 - Selvon Smith, Vice President, Information Technology and Chief Information Officer

 - Kristie Maduro, Vice President, Capital Finance & Real Estate Services

 David Woloch, Executive Vice President, External Affairs

-David Woloch joined Brooklyn Public Library as executive vice president of external affairs in 2012 after a distinguished career in city government.
-David oversees the Library’s government and community relations, development, marketing and communications departments.
-He and his team have succeeded in increasing public awareness of the library and growing the institution’s operating and capital budgets through increased investment from the city and from private donors.
-As a result, all public libraries in Brooklyn are now open at least six days per week and are offering more programs to more people than at any point in the Library’s history.
+David Woloch joined Brooklyn Public Library as Executive Vice President of External Affairs in 2012 after a distinguished career in city government.
+David oversees the Library’s government and community relations, development, and marketing and communications departments.
+He and his team have succeeded in increasing public awareness of the library and growing the institution’s operating and capital budgets through increased public and private investment.
+As a result, all public libraries in Brooklyn are now open at least six days per week and program participation grew to the highest point in the Library’s history.
 David has also helped lead BPL’s efforts to form innovative partnerships and strategies to develop new libraries throughout the borough.

-David served in a variety of positions in city government, most recently as a deputy commissioner with the Department of Transportation, a post he held for 12 years.
-He earned a bachelor’s degree in history from Cornell University and a Master of Public Policy degree from Harvard University’s John F. Kennedy School of Government.
+David served in a variety of positions in city government, most recently as deputy commissioner for external affairs with the Department of Transportation.
+He earned a bachelor’s degree from Cornell University and a Master of Public Policy from Harvard University’s Kennedy School of Government.